Today • Islamic Date -

 Can Zakat Be Donated for Education?

-Can You Pay Zakat On Someone Else’s Behalf?
+Can You Pay Zakat on Someone Else’s Behalf?

-Can a Son Receive Zakat From His Mother?
+Can a Son Receive Zakat from His Mother?

 A son is not eligible to receive Zakat from his mother as it is not permissible for someone to make a charitable donation towards their dependents.
 Dependents such as children do not have the financial means to support themselves, meaning parents are obliged to do so.
 Zakat can be given to other relatives who do not come in the category of dependents.